instrumentisto/rust-incubator/3_ecosystem/3_8_log/README.md

 One interesting part is that log levels can be [disabled at compile time][3], thus have __no runtime performance impact at all__, unless you're debugging.

-For better understanding and familiarity with [`log`]'s design, concepts, usage, and features, read through the following articles:
+To better understand and be familiar with [`log`]'s design, concepts, usage and features, read through:
 - [Official `log` crate docs][`log`]
 - [Jimmy Hartzell: Using the Log Crate in Your Rust Projects][12]